Courtesy titles in the United Kingdom: College of Justice in Scotland

 In Scotland, Senators of the College of Justice (the judges of the Court of Session and the High Court of Justiciary as well as the Chairman of the Scottish Land Court) traditionally use the title Lord or Lady along with a surname or a territorial name.
-All Senators of the College have the honorific The Honourable before their titles, while those who are also Privy Counsellors or peers have the honorific The Right Honourable.
+All Senators of the College have the honorific the Honourable before their titles, while those who are also Privy Counsellors or peers have the honorific the Right Honourable.
 Senators are made Privy Counsellors upon promotion to the Inner House.

-For example, Alexander Wylie is known as The Honourable Lord Kinclaven, whilst Ronald Mackay is known as The Right Honourable Lord Eassie.
-Some Senators also hold peerage titles, such as The Rt Hon.
-The Lady Clark of Calton, and these would be used in place of judicial titles.
+For example, Alexander Wylie is known as the Honourable Lord Kinclaven, while Ronald Mackay is known as the Right Honourable Lord Eassie.
+Some Senators also hold peerage titles, such as the Right Honourable the Lady Clark of Calton, and these would be used in place of judicial titles.

 Supreme Court of the United Kingdom

 On creation of the Supreme Court of the United Kingdom on 1 October 2009, the first Justices already held life peerages as Lords of Appeal in Ordinary, and continued to hold them.
 The government announced that future appointees would not be created peers.
 The first non-peer appointed to the Supreme Court was Sir John Dyson, who took office on 19 April 2010.

 By royal warrant dated 10 December 2010, all Justices of the Supreme Court who are not already peers are granted the style Lord or Lady followed by a surname, territorial designation or a combination of both, for life.
-This was decided in order to avoid any distinction from the Scottish Senators of the College of Justice (see section above).
-Accordingly Sir John Dyson is styled Lord Dyson.
+This decision avoided any distinction from the Scottish Senators of the College of Justice (see section above).
+Accordingly, Sir John Dyson is styled Lord Dyson.
 Wives of male Supreme Court justices are styled as if they were wives of peers.

 Nicholas Wilson, Lord Wilson of Culworth, appointed to the Supreme Court on 26 May 2011, was the first person to use a territorial name with his judicial courtesy title, adopting reference to Culworth in Northamptonshire.

 Professional courtesy titles

 The title of "Doctor" (or the abbreviation "Dr") is used as a courtesy title in a number of fields by professionals who do not hold doctoral degrees.
-It is commonly used in this manner by qualified medical practitioners (except surgeons) and by qualified dentists.
-The Royal College of Veterinary Surgeons also allows the use of "Doctor" as a courtesy title by its members though they must make clear in writing that they are vets and not medical doctors or holders of research degrees to ensure the public are not misled.
+It is commonly used in this manner by physicians and dentists, although not surgeons.
+The Royal College of Veterinary Surgeons also allows the use of "Doctor" as a courtesy title by its members, though they must make clear in writing that they are vets and not physicians of human medicine or holders of academic doctorates to ensure the public are not misled.

 The title of Captain is used as a courtesy title by shipmasters in the merchant navy who do not hold the military rank of captain.
 It is also used in oral address for naval officers below the rank of captain who are in command of a ship.